Take control of your digital well-being

 While complete avoidance of social media may not be feasible, incorporating healthy coping mechanisms to combat social media fatigue is essential.
 A digital detox, a deliberate and temporary break from social media, has shown remarkable benefits in improving sleep, attention span, relationships, and overall mental health.

-● Engaging in offline activities: Rediscover the joys of offline pursuits such as hobbies, exercise, reading, or spending time with loved ones.
+● Offline activities: Find new hobbies, exercise, reading, or spending time with loved ones.

 (The writer is executive director at Cadabams Hospitals, Bengaluru)